Dave-team/Knowledge-base/Principles.md

 - Realize its a choice and we can prioritize it above everything else.
 It’s about finding things we do that gives us internal peace/contentment and we need to trial with these things until we find something that works for us and just making a commitment to ourselves to be a happier person.
 - To achieve this contentment, throw away any expectations or grand goals you may have.
 Each goal will lead to another and misses the point of being present.
 - Believe in the complete and utter insignificance of the self.
 Our lives are a blink of a firefly in the night.
 You’re just barely here.
 You have to make the most of every minute.
 Every second you have on this planet is very precious, and it’s your responsibility to make sure you’re happy and interpreting everything in the best possible way.
 Any moment where you’re not having a great time, when you’re not really happy, you’re not doing anyone any favors.
 All you’re doing is wasting this incredibly small and precious time you have on this Earth.
 You’re going to die one day, and none of this is going to matter.
 So enjoy yourself.
 Do something positive.
 Project some love.
 Make someone happy.
 Laugh a little bit.
 Appreciate the moment.
 And do your work.
 - Be more grateful: “Stop asking why and start saying wow.”
 The world is such an amazing place.
 As humans, we’re used to taking everything for granted.
--
 - Find happiness in acceptance.
 Rather than striving for something or wanting to solve problems, get peace on the inside by accepting the ways things just are.
 What can help with this:
   - Embrace death.
 It's coming and you can't run from it.
 More generally, let go of what you can't control
   - It’s okay whatever the outcome is.
   - We don’t always get what we want, but sometimes what is happening is for the best.
 The sooner you can accept it as a reality, the sooner you can adapt to it.
   - To accept: step back and look at previous bits of suffering I’ve had in my life.
 Write them down and ask what happened?
+- Can you imagine a man who goes around shaking hands with porters and expressing sympathy for the cooks in the hot kitchen and telling people how much he admires their dogs, can you imagine a man like that being sour and worried and needing the services of a psychiatrist?
+You can't, can you?
+No, of course not
+-

 Practical techniques for happiness:
 - Mindfullness: meditation, yoga, hobbies that create a state of relaxation
 - Expressing your feelings (with others, in therapy, in a journal, through art)
 - Spending time with happy people
 - Read great books
-- Smile more often
+- Physically alternations: sit up and act as if cheerfullness is already there.
+Smile.
 - Get more sunlight
 - Working out
 - Reduce screen and social media time